Charleston vs Minneapolis

 Which city has higher STR taxes — Charleston or Minneapolis?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Minneapolis charges 6.875% state sales tax + up to 3% Minneapolis entertainment tax (~10% combined).
-Compare the full breakdown in the table above.
+Notably, Minneapolis benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?